+Pvt.
+Vincent Charles Sykora was born in Baylor County, Texas, on January 10, 1918, to Vincent J. Sykora and Anna Krenek-Sykora and was one of the couple’s four children.
+His mother died in 1928, and he and his siblings were living with his grandparents in Baylor County in 1930.
+He graduated from Westover High School in Westover, Texas in 1938.
+When Selective Service became law, he registered for the draft on October 16, 1940, and named his grandfather as his contact person.
 Vincent was inducted into the U.S. Army on March 18, 1941, in Dallas, while living in Young County, Texas.
-It appears he enlisted and was sent to Fort Knox, Kentucky, for basic training.
-After completing basic training, he was sent to Camp Polk, Louisiana, where he joined the 753rd Tank Battalion.
+He was sent to Fort Knox, Kentucky, for basic training, and after completing basic training, he was sent to Camp Polk, Louisiana, where he joined the 753rd Tank Battalion.
 He volunteered or had his name selected to join the 192nd Tank Battalion while still at Camp Polk.
 He was assigned to A Company as a replacement for a National Guardsman released from federal duty.

 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th Tank Battalion and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms everywhere; including going to the PX.